lulischmader/lulischmader.github.io/index.md

      align="right"
      style="border-radius: 12px; margin-left: 30px; margin-bottom: 20px;">

-My work explores Indigenous sovereignty, environmental justice, language revitalization, and decolonial feminist praxis in the Ecuadorian Amazon and Indigenous diasporic communities in the United States.
+My work explores Indigenous sovereignty, environmental justice, language revitalization, and decolonial feminist praxis in the Ecuadorian Amazon and among Kichwa diasporic communities across the United States.

 <p align="center">
   <a href="/about/">About</a> •